MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-01-16-soundslice.markdown

 But, just as an example of the bleeding edge...
 I'll give you two examples of living on the bleeding edge.
 One is audio on the web.
 {: .interviewee }

 Audio in web pages has always been a fiasco.
 For many years, Flash was the only game in town.
 You had to use Flash in order to play audio on a webpage.
-And, fortunately there's a new thing called the Web Audio API.
+And, fortunately there's a new thing called the [Web Audio API](https://en.wikipedia.org/wiki/HTML5_Audio).
 I won't get into all the geeky details, but there's a new thing that lets you play audio in web pages and that's what we use.
 However, when we first added that to Soundslice, it was so new that an auto-update of the Google Chrome browser actually broke Soundslice because they changed the way that they wanted the thing to work.
 So, I had to fix Soundslice to deal with new *new* stuff instead of the old stuff.
 It was kind of weird.
 {: .interviewee }

-So, the second thing is we're about to launch offline mode.
+So, the second thing is we're about to launch [offline mode](https://www.soundslice.com/blog/29/introducing-soundslice-offline-mode/).
 Later today, in fact.
 {: .interviewee }

 AG: Oh, congratulations!
 {: .interviewer }

 AH: Actually, by the time this is published, it'll exist.
 Hopefully...
 Unless it turns out to be horrible.
-In my blog announcement, which I've just drafted, I point out that it only works in Google Chrome at the moment, but it will work with Firefox is *one week* because the upcoming version of Firefox will support this technology.
+In my blog announcement, which I've just drafted, I point out that it only works in Google Chrome at the moment, but it will work with Firefox in *one week* because the upcoming version of Firefox will support this technology.
 So, it's super-new stuff.
 {: .interviewee }

 AG: That's awesome.
 Can you tell us about how you ended up building the sheet music component and where that has led...
 Actually, you should probably talk about what the product offerings are.
 What do you sell through Soundslice and what are your different customers like?
 {: .interviewer }

 AH: There are three parts of the product/business.
-One is that you can buy--it's a lesson marketplace--you can buy music lessons through our site.
+One is that you can buy--it's a [lesson marketplace](https://www.soundslice.com/learn/)--you can buy music lessons through our site.
 It's pre-recorded music lessons and we've got 10 courses at the moment and a couple dozen transcriptions of music all done by indie artists and they get the majority of the revenue.
 70%.
 {: .interviewee }

 The premise there is: it's like what I want when I learn a tune.
 I don't want just the transcription, I want it synced up with the real recording so I can actually hear it.
 So, what you get when you buy these things is lifetime access to transcriptions or music lessons that are all written out synced with audio, and in some cases video, of the teacher showing you stuff.
 So, that's the first part of the business.
 {: .interviewee }

-The second part is we have a product for music teachers called Soundslice for Teachers which lets them create these interactive pieces of sheet music and then share them with students.
+The second part is we have a product for music teachers called [Soundslice for Teachers](https://www.soundslice.com/teachers/) which lets them create these interactive pieces of sheet music and then share them with students.
 That's for a monthly fee, $20/month.
 TODO: NOTIFICATION.
-And the third part is licensing to other companies, which is actually the biggest part of the business, but it's the part that our users don't really know or care about because it doesn't really affect them.
 {: .interviewee }

+And the third part is [licensing to other companies](https://www.soundslice.com/licensing/), which is actually the biggest part of the business, but it's the part that our users don't really know or care about because it doesn't really affect them.
+{: .interviewee }

 We work with almost 30 separate websites at this point who pay us a monthly fee to embed our player in their own site.
-So, there's some big names there like Guitar World Magazine, TrueFire, which has awesome lessons, Premier Guitar Magazine, JamPlay...
+So, there's some big names there like [Guitar World Magazine](http://guitarworld.com), [TrueFire](http://truefire.com), which has awesome lessons, [Premier Guitar Magazine](http://premierguitar.com), [JamPlay](http://jamplay.com)...
 But not just guitar, it supports other instruments as well.
 It's just sheet music so it supports any kind of instrumentation that uses traditional standard notation.
 {: .interviewee }

 AG: Have you found adoption of Soundslice for guitarists to be the greatest?
 Or do you find that it's people all over the map?
 {: .interviewer }

 AH: It's definitely strongest in the guitar world just because that's where we come from and that's the people that I know that I was able to tell about it and it organically grows like that.
-With that said, since we launched the sheet music stuff, and specifically since we launched this interactive piano/keyboard view, it's been growing with other instruments too.
+With that said, since we launched the sheet music stuff, and specifically since we launched this [interactive piano/keyboard view](https://www.soundslice.com/blog/18/new-features-and-free-exercises-for-pianists/), it's been growing with other instruments too.
 {: .interviewee }

 So, I'd say piano is our number 2 instrument.
 There's a couple of piano instruction sites that license it.
 There's a couple other instruments, too, in terms of the licensing.
 Of course people use it for all sorts of stuff, like people put orchestral scores in there with 20-some instruments, or a high school band director put band pieces in there, which have 20-some instruments, percussion because we added support a couple months ago.
 It's all over the map.
 Most come as guitar, but yeah it supports everything.